 Why These Changes?
 (Architectural Context)

-The migration from v0.x to v1.x represents a fundamental shift in how Agency Swarm operates.
-Here’s an overview of the key changes:
+The migration from v0.x to v1.x represents a fundamental shift in how Agency Swarm operates:

 Execution Core